This page provides answers to FAQ’s regarding Christmas Holidays and the family law issues which are particularly relevant at this time of the year.

 In the case of there being a court order in place, what can I do if Christmas holiday arrangements are not stipulated in the final order?

-It is important that parties have holiday arrangements stipulated in their final order.
+It is important that parties have holiday arrangements outlined in their final order.
 However, if this is not the case, the residence/contact arrangements would continue as normal as per the court order.
 Parties are expected to be reasonable and are entitled to deviate from the court order if the circumstances are particularly unfair on one party.
 However, this would require the agreement of both parties.

-This information is correct at the time of writing, 12th December 2023.
+This information is correct at the time of writing, 5th September 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.